 I would ideally like to use some eBay software to help me with the process.
 I think the gnomes would fetch a better price if I do my market research up front, and build attractive listings for all the other gnome-lovers out there.
 However I don’t intend to build a real business selling on eBay just yet, so I’m looking for free software that can optimize my selling.

 I’m aware that free eBay software exists, as I have previously used Turbo Lister.
-But, eBay are retiring this ancient tool in June so I’m looking for different software, that I can use long-term.
+But, eBay have retired this ancient tool so I’m looking for different software, that I can use long-term.
 If my gnomes sell well, maybe I’ll make a business out it.

 What exactly do I mean by “free”?
-There are so many shades of “free” these days that it needs a little explanation.
+There are so many shades of free these days that it needs a little explanation.
 The software I’m looking for should be free forever, not just a free trial for 14 days before you have to pay.
-Trials are great, but I really want tools that I can use again and again without getting stung.
-If I need more features, then I’ll consider upgrading – but only when I’m good and ready!

-A slightly different software is ShelfTrend, which also offers free-forever use.
+A slightly different software is ShelfTrend, which does offer free-forever use.
 This allows you to search live inventory data from 22 global eBay marketplaces.
 When I select eBay US and search for garden gnomes, ShelfTrend brings up 500 listings that best match those keywords.
 It’s a good start.

 ShelfTrend allows you to see who your competitors are and what types of product they are selling.
 You can take this further and hone in on just one seller.
 In my market for gnomes, I took a closer look at the top-ranked seller nanafind, to see which products were making them so successful.